Skip to main content

 Why Don't You Have a Copier Technology Budget?

-I was in the field today and was helping one of my clients figure out an issue with his desktop MFP.
-This client is also on the board of a non-profit organization that has a seven year old color A3 MFP.
-Yes Ray, they need 11x17!
+I was in the field today, helping one of my clients resolve an issue with his desktop MFP.
+This client also happens to be on the board of a non-profit organization that owns a seven-year-old color A3 MFP.
+And yes, Ray, they need 11x17!

-Why do some clients have seven year old MFPs?
-It's because they made a purchase and can't come to grips with spending additional dollars to get a new MFP.
+Why do some clients hold onto seven-year-old MFPs?
+It’s because they made a purchase and struggle to justify spending additional money on a new MFP.

-In this case there was not an immediate ROI to the client.
-The client will have to pay more this year.
-There are no WOW features that will make the case to retire the seven year old copier.
-The only driving factor is the cost....until I found out that the organization is considering purchasing a folding machine for 2020.
+In this case, there was no immediate ROI to persuade the client to upgrade.
+They would have to spend more this year without any “WOW” features to justify retiring the seven-year-old copier.
+The only driving factor seemed to be cost—until I learned that the organization was considering purchasing a folding machine in 2020.

+Now, I wait.
 Did I do a good enough job selling the lease?
-I'm not sure, but hoping to find out in the next couple of days.
+I hope to find out in the next couple of days.

 -=Good Selling=-